 Instead of berating these companies, these incidents should serve as lessons.

 “Given that Cedar Fair has closed its exhibit as a result of our advocacy … I wouldn’t call it a debacle.
 For me, the takeaway is that advocacy works.
 We stood up for what was right and we were heard.”

-However, we must not blame the entertainment sector for their misconceptions.
+However, we must not blame the entertainment sector for its misconceptions.
 Society still has a lot to learn.
 The best way has always remained the same increase awareness and education.
-Individually we can learn from reading about others experiences and becoming familiar with the simple fact that psychological disorders are common: nearly one in five will experience it in their lives.
+Individually we can learn from reading about others’ experiences and becoming familiar with the simple fact that psychological disorders are common: nearly one in five will experience it in their lives.
 Most with mental health issues lead full lives.